 Unless you are planning on working in the cultivation industry, this is the part you most likely care about.
 Cannabis sativa typically has a more uplifting high that brings energy to the consumer; this is the type of marijuana strain you’d want to smoke while out on social gatherings or events with your friends, or if you want to be productive around the house.

 Sativas can be wonderfully suited for daytime use, and can often produce a creative cerebral high that will bring your mind pure energetic bliss.
 Generally speaking, these strains in pure form have a higher concentration of THC in comparison to their ratio of CBD.

 Potential Therapeutic Benefits of Sativa Weed

 Both sativa and indica marijuana strains have medical benefits, but each has different effects on its users.
-Sativa tends to be more stimulating, and is known to be more effective in treating things like:
+Sativa tends to be more stimulating and is known to be more effective in addressing things like:

 Sativa cannabis strains also tend to have a positive uplifting effect on its patients, which typically results in a stimulating, creative, psychoactive high.
 Most patients prefer to consume sativa strains throughout the day.

 Indica marijuana strains generally produce a classic couch-lock high that makes them a wonderful choice for relaxation, or to help with falling asleep if you suffer from insomnia or other sleep-related issues.
 These cannabis strains work their magic especially well during the night, or during periods of the day when you don’t need to be super active.
 They can offer an immense feeling of calmness and serenity, with complete body and mind-numbing levels of psychoactive intoxication